myroms/roms/docs/README.md

 correct solution for your application.
-Therefore, **we highly recommend** users register at https://www.myroms.org and set up a **username** and **password** to access the **ROMS** forum, email notifications for bugs/updates, technical support from the community, **trac** code maintenance, tutorials, workshops, and publications.
-The user's ROMS forum has over 24,000 posts with helpful information.
+Therefore, **we highly recommend** users register at https://www.myroms.org and set up a **username** and **password** to access the **ROMS** forum, email notifications for bugs/updates, technical support from the community, **trac** code maintenance history, tutorials, workshops, and publications.
+The user's **ROMS** forum has over 24,000 posts with helpful information.
 Technical support is limited to registered users.
 We **do not** provide user technical support, usage, or answers in **GitHub**.